-The two possible benefits of seeing this movie are that, firstly, in this year you have left to live, since time is precious, you will henceforth meticulously plan all future movie viewing so as not to be this bored again.
+There are two possible benefits for seeing this movie.
+Firstly, if you watch it, you’ll be strongly reminded that time is precious, and you will therefore henceforth meticulously plan all future movie viewing so as not to be this bored again.

 A 70-mile-wide asteroid named “Matilda” is headed toward Earth, and all attempts to divert it have failed.
 What to do, what to do?

 People riot, loot, and flee their jobs in droves.
-It’s announced at his insurance-sales office, “We have lots of new job opportunities, like, for example—anybody want to be CFO?!”
+It’s announced at his insurance sales office, “We have lots of new job opportunities, like, for example—anybody want to be CFO?!”

 The movie starts off leaning toward broad comedy, as if to announce “This is a Steve Carell vehicle,” but it’s not really sure what it wants to be and eventually ends up a drama.

-It probably is a Steve Carell vehicle, though, since it follows his usual character arc: For the first half of the movie, he’s nerdy, and the second half sees him becoming more of a leading man.
+It is a Steve Carell vehicle, though, since it follows his usual character arc: For the first half of the movie, he’s nerdy, and the second half sees him becoming more of a leading man.
 It’s full of Carell’s patented fumbling and mumbling, where the drawn-out lack of resolve to speak his mind makes one want to shake him and shout, “Spit it out!”